 Materials and methods

 Regulatory approval was obtained from 23 sites participating in the Retrospective International Study of Cancers of the urothelium (RISC) database.
 Time of therapy administration was restricted from 1991 to 2013 to ensure modern chemotherapy practices and adequate follow-up of a minimum of two years.
 Patients who received NAC followed by surgical resection of the primary tumor (upper or lower urinary tract) and had adverse residual disease, defined as pathologic stage T3 or greater (ypT3 or ypT4) and/or involved pathologic lymph node (ypN+), were included.
 To capture a real-world experience, we included patients with radiologically evident lymph node disease (cN+), urothelial carcinoma (UC) and variant histologies, and patients who also received non-cisplatin combination therapies such as carboplatin-based regimens or cisplatin monotherapy.
 Patients who had less than 2 months of follow-up data or who were lost to follow-up without adequate recurrence or survival data were excluded.
-AC was defined as any chemotherapy administered ≤ 3 months from surgery in the absence of metastatic disease Surveillance plans were per institutional preference or per trial requirement and generally consisted of clinical monitoring and radiologic imaging every 3-6 months during the first 2-years then every 6-12 months.
+AC was defined as any chemotherapy administered ≤ 3 months from surgery in the absence of metastatic disease.
+Surveillance plans were per institutional preference or per trial requirement and generally consisted of clinical monitoring and radiologic imaging every 3-6 months during the first 2-years then every 6-12 months.

 Clinicodemographic variables were collected including age, gender, race, smoking history, performance status, comorbidities, date of diagnosis, tumor primary site, clinical stage and measurable disease status as were pathologic features (histology, number of nodes removed and pathologic involvement, presence of lymphovascular invasion and margin positivity), treatment data (chemotherapy regimens administered including number of cycles, duration of treatment, and use of adjuvant radiation), response data (pathologic response and objective radiologic response in cN+) and time to event outcomes (dates of recurrence, initiation of new systemic treatment for recurrence, death and last known alive).